 The MA-SWHR is offered once a year, starting each winter semester.
 It is a study program based on classroom teaching and seminars which also include periods of self-depended learning and e-facilitated study time as well as written assignments.
 It requires a full-time commitment from students.
 The standard period of study is 24 months to be completed over four semesters.

-In the first semester, students attend eight weeks of classes and seminars (offline study period).
-This is followed by an e-learning period in the second semester during which the study contents of the first semester are enforced and further elaborated on.
+In the first semester, students attend eight weeks of classes and seminars (off-line study period).
+This is followed by an e-learning period in the second semester in which the study contents of the first semester are enforced and further elaborated on.
 Currently, the schedule is being re-structured for the group starting in September 2018 (alternating between in-class teaching and e-learning periods for modules A).

-In the third semester, students attend four weeks of classes and seminars which, again, are completed by an online learning period.
+In the third semester, students attend minimum four weeks of classes and seminars at ASH which, again, are completed by an online learning period.

 The fourth semester is dedicated to the realization of a practical project linked to the issue of social work and human rights as well as to the elaboration of the master Thesis.

 The orientation of the MA-SWHR is suited to the requirements of the job market.
 Graduates work in social services, free-lance, in international governmental, non-governmental and private sector organizations, particularly in key roles to achieve social change.

 For applicants attempting to work as a social worker in Germany, one must consider the requirements for the State Recognition by the Senate of Berlin (Berliner Senat).
 Additionally, you shall take into consideration informing yourself about the state regulation of a licensed social worker of your home country, in order to practice as a social worker.
 German M.A. programs in the field of Social Work usually do not qualify to get the state recognition as social worker in Germany, as it does not replace a B.A. in the field.